Five-For-Five/A2A_MAS/agent2agent-main/a2a_friend_scheduling/ai_docs/002_task_host.md

 # Task: Refactor the Host Agent

-This document outlines the plan for refactoring the `host` agent (previously the `RoutingAgent`) to act as the central orchestrator for scheduling pickleball games with friend agents.
+This document outlines the plan for refactoring the `host` agent (previously the `RoutingAgent`) to act as the central orchestrator for scheduling meetings with friend agents and organizations.

 ## 1. Project Structure and Naming